Paulmicha/css-organization/README.md

 ## Architecture

+I'm using the term *architecture* to refer to the conceptual level of organization, and *file structure* its concrete, physical implementation.

 The organization of CSS may follow some categorization of styles.
 There is hardly one unique way of sorting out the styles for all imaginable projects out there, so this has to stay subjective (because a single generic architecture may not always be the most appropriate for projects of different size or nature).

 However, following some logic helps in reducing time spent in making "structural" decisions (good architecture = less questions to ask) - here's an illustration of the Inverted Triangle - [ITCSS](https://speakerdeck.com/dafed/managing-css-projects-with-itcss) metaphore :